Godwinbeck/Consulting/README.md

 4. **Task 4 Analysis**
    - Detailed evaluation of a new handset leasing plan, with insights derived from consumer preferences and market analysis.
 Includes a comparison between existing and proposed plans, customer preference analysis, and recommendations for target segments and product improvements.

-## Usage
-This repository is intended for educational purposes, offering insights into strategy consulting techniques and methodologies.
-It can be used by students, professionals, and consultants looking to enhance their understanding of strategic planning, business model innovation, and customer-centric product development.

-## How to Contribute
-If you would like to contribute to this repository, feel free to fork the project, create a branch, and submit a pull request.
-Contributions that add value to the analysis, such as new case studies or updated strategic frameworks, are welcome.